Ares

 Image result for ares and aphrodite snared

-Ares and Aphrodite snared by Hephaestus, painting by Alexandre Charles Guillemot.
+Ares and Aphrodite snared by Hephaestus by Alexandre Charles Guillemot.